GenericMappingTools/GMTjl_doc/documentation/modules/coast.md

 - **M** or **dump** : -- *dump=true*\
    Dumps a single multisegment ASCII (or binary, see **-bo**) file to standard output.
 No plotting occurs.
 Specify one of **DCW**, **rivers**, **borders** or **shore**.
 Note: if **dump** is used with **DCW** then **region** or the **+r** modifier to **DCW** are not required as we automatically determine the region given the selected geographic entities.

+- **minpts** : -- *minpts=??*\
+   Minimum number of points in a DCW polygon.
+If the number of points in a polygon is less than this value, it will be dropped.
+   This option is only available when used together with **E** or **DCW**.
+Useful when the country polygons are used in \myreflink{zonal_stats} and you want to get rid of the small polygons that only consume time.

 - **N** or **borders** : -- *borders=type* **|** *borders=(type, pen)* **|** *borders=(type=type, pen=pen)*\
    Draw political boundaries.
 Specify the *type* of boundary and optionally append pen attributes [Default pen: width = default, color = black, style = solid].\
    Choose *type* from the list of boundaries below.
 To repeat this option, use a tuple of tuples but only the NamedTuple version is allowed (the simpler **borders=(type, pen)** doesn't allow repetitions).